k2klettern/tasksymfony/README.md

 with your database conection details

-Database Backup in folder SQL_SCRIPT
+Database Backup for testing in folder SQL_SCRIPT